-If you are a first time work-study employee that has been hired (not previously employed), a sign-in session with Human Resources is required prior to beginning work.
+If you are a first-time work-study employee that has been hired (not previously employed), a sign-in session with Human Resources is required prior to beginning work.
 Students will need to bring acceptable identification to one of the scheduled Sign-Ins.
-For more information please visit Human Resources website.
+For more information please visit the Human Resources website.

-* If one of the sign-in sessions conflicts with a student's classes, an appointment may be scheduled online at: https://www.csustan.edu/hr/student-employment/new-student-employee-sign OR by contactting Human Resources Department (MSR 320 Building #27 see map) at (209) 667-3351.
+* If one of the sign-in sessions conflicts with a student's classes, an appointment may be scheduled by contacting Human Resources Department (MSR 320 Building #27 see map) at (209) 667-3351.

 - Work-Study students can enter their hours worked on their MYSTANSTATE portal account,